 SCHOLARSHIPS are available for official members of federally recognized tribes.
-This scholarship will provide tuition and loan of books on the CCC main campus and \$500 toward technical program expenses for qualified students.
-Students who qualify for a Presidential Scholarship will also receive a \$500 per semester stipend to assist with dorm expenses.
-This scholarship is awarded to students who complete the application process and sign with a Coffeyville Community College activity group.
+This scholarship will provide tuition and loan of books on the CCC main campus or tuition for technical programs for qualified students.

 DEAN'S SCHOLARSHIPS provide up to \$300 per semester in tuition to students who have earned at least a 3.00 grade point average in high school.
 These scholarships are renewable provided the student maintains a 3.00 grade point average.